Coquito is a traditional coconut punch served at Christmas and New Year's celebrations in Puerto Rico.

 You'll find many recipes for Coquito with complicated instructions that require eggs to be simmered over a double boiler.
 Since this recipe does not call for raw eggs, you can whip it up in a blender and skip all of the heating and stirring.

-Nor does it call for you to crack open a fresh coconut.
+Nor does this recipe call for you to crack open a fresh coconut.
 If you were using that as an excuse for a tropical holiday excursion, go right ahead.
-But it's a very simple mixed drink you can make from canned cream of coconut.
-You may also like Punch de Creme.
+But this coquito is a very simple mixed drink you can make from canned cream of coconut.

 - 6 ounces white rum (use less if you like)

 - 1/4 teaspoon ground cinnamon

 - 1/4 teaspoon ground cloves

 - 1/8 teaspoon ground nutmeg